kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 # Graduation Criteria

 ## Alpha
 - API is reviewed and accepted
 - Implement all COSI components to support Greenfield, Green/Brown Field, Brownfield and Static Driverless provisioning
 - Evaluate gaps, update KEP and conduct reviews for all design changes
 - Develop unit test cases to demonstrate that the above mentioned use cases work correctly

+## Alpha -> Beta
+- Basic unit and e2e tests as outlined in the test plan.
+- Metrics in k/k for bucket create and delete, and granting and revoking bucket access.
+- Metrics in provisioner for bucket create and delete, and granting and revoking bucket access.

+## Beta -> GA
+- Stress tests to iron out possible race conditions in the controllers.
+- Users deployed in production and have gone through at least one K8s upgrade.

 # Alternatives Considered
 This KEP has had a long journey and many revisions.
 Here we capture the main alternatives and the reasons why we decided on a different solution.